marcusnolan/restruction/README.md

 ### Usability Testing
 - To test all aspects of Restruction, I had a few friends and family check out the site for any errors or glitches I didn't find.
 - I also had my sister and a few of her architect friends register and add a few items while also testing links, functions and responsiveness with their different mobiles and tablets.
-- Overall, the testers came from a variety of ages and backgrounds so they had varying of ability with regards to tech.
+- Overall, the testers came from a variety of ages and backgrounds so they had a varying ability with regards to tech.

 ### Compatibility Testing
 - Browser Compatibility on mobile, tablet and desktop;